derekschultz/job-worker/DESIGN.md

 Job IDs will be generated using a universally unique identifier (UUID).
 This will be done using the `github.com/google/uuid` package.

-Resource control for CPU, Memory and Disk IO per job will be implemented using cgroups.
-The library will create a new cgroup for each job, set the resource limits, and add the process to the cgroup.
+Resource control for CPU, Memory and Disk IO per job will be implemented using cgroups v2.
+When a new job is started, the library will create a new cgroup for the job, set the resource limits (such as CPU usage, memory usage, and disk I/O), and add the job's process to the cgroup immediately upon its start.
+This ensures that the resource limits are enforced from the very beginning of the process's execution.

 The mTLS authentication will be implemented using Go's `crypto/tls` package.
 The server will require client certificates and verify them against a trusted certificate authority.
 The client will also verify the server's certificate.